jumpalottahigh/blog.georgi-yanev.com/content/posts/fpv/2019-07-16-runcam-5-review-setup-superview/index.md

 - You will see the props and the stand-off or parts of the frame through the fpv camera, and you would not see those through the RunCam 5.

 <div style="text-align: center">
-  <iframe width="560" height="315" src="https://www.youtube.com/embed/R_31tQNzBpA?rel=0" frameBorder="0" allowFullScreen title="RunCam 5 vs RunCam Split 2 raw video and audio comparison"></iframe>
+  <iframe width="560" height="315" src="https://www.youtube.com/embed/R_31tQNzBpA?rel=0" frameBorder="0" allowFullScreen title="RunCam 5 vs RunCam Split 2 raw video and audio comparison" referrerpolicy="strict-origin-when-cross-origin"></iframe>
 </div>

 ### <span id="conclusion" class="offset-top-nav">📑 Conclusion</span>